 Hospitalization is required for 1 week after surgery.
 A thoracic drain is placed at the end of surgery and removed the next day.
 The dog can stand the day after surgery and can take water and eat a little.
 A continuous infusion of Fentanyl (pain medication similar to Morphine) is administered the day of and the day after surgery unless needed longer.
 The surgery is not painful.
 During the week of hospitalization, dogs are monitored hourly and vital parameters are tracked, solid food is administered, echocardiogram and doppler are performed at least once daily.
 Ventricular arrhythmias are frequent in the first postoperative days.
 They very rarely require treatment and disappear spontaneously and gradually during the first week.

-The dog regains a normal life a week after surgery, is only allowed to go out for brief, slow walks for a month, and complete resumption of physical exercise is allowed after 3 months.
+The dog regains a normal life a week after surgery, is only allowed to go out for brief, slow walks for a month, and modified resumption of physical exercise is allowed after 3 months.
+Please see this article posted about post-operative physical activity recommendations for more information.

 Mitral Valve Surgical Treatment Corrects a Mechanical Defect